Child Protection Guidelines

 If you have a child welfare or protection concern which you wish to discuss or report, please telephone your local HSE Children and Family Services Duty Social Worker.

-Download - Contacts for HSE Children and Family Services PDF
+Download - Contacts for HSE Children and Family Services

 Our Duty to Care